 The Engineering Project Management certificate is intended to help meet the requirements of industry by educating undergraduate engineering students to understand complex engineering projects, project organizations and project management methods.
 Students completing this certificate will be able to work effectively in multidisciplinary engineering projects immediately after completion and to advance more rapidly within the project management organization and profession.
 The management of projects entails technical knowledge, engineering skills and management skills.

 The certificate program consists of (4) three-hour courses for a total of 12 credit hours.
 Two of the courses are technical electives, which can count toward the a B.S. degree depending on the department.
 Core requirements include CVEN 333 / ISEN 333 / MEEN 333 [Project Management for Engineers] (or departmental equivalent) and MGMT 309 [Survey of Management].
 The additional six hours are comprised of one or two engineering electives and up to one management elective in the Mays Business School.
 The certificate will be awarded upon completion of the B.S. degree in the Look College of Engineering.
 Completion of the certificate will be recorded on the student's University transcript.

-- Students must complete and submit certificate application to the Certificate Administrator (129 ZACH) prior to registering for any of the certificate courses.
+- Students must complete and submit certificate application to the Certificate Administrator (Engineering Activities Building B) prior to registering for any of the certificate courses.

 - Students shall not receive credit for both CVEN 333 and CVEN 349 towards the certificate or for any combination of cross-listed courses such as CVEN 333, ISEN 333 or MEEN 333.